Quillen–Lichtenbaum conjecture

 In mathematics, the Quillen–Lichtenbaum conjecture is a conjecture relating étale cohomology to algebraic K-theory introduced by Quillen (1975), who was inspired by earlier conjectures of Lichtenbaum (1973).
 Kahn (1997) and Rognes & Weibel (2000) proved the Quillen–Lichtenbaum conjecture at the prime 2 for some number fields.
-Voevodsky, using some important results of Markus Rost, has proved the Bloch–Kato conjecture, which implies the Quillen–Lichtenbaum conjecture for all primes.
+Voevodsky, using some important results of Markus Rost, proved the Bloch–Kato conjecture, which implies the Quillen–Lichtenbaum conjecture for all primes.